Budafoki MTE: History

+2010s

 In 2015, János Jakab a former Budafok player became the president of the club.
 Jakab, who also managed MEDOSZ Erdért (the former club of Prime Minister of Hungary, Viktor Orbán) and who was also president of the Puskás Akadémia FC had excellent contacts in the Hungarian football.
 Jakab was searching for new investors for the football club.
 He met Róbert Bélteky, a Hungarian-Australian entrepreneur, whom he managed to convince that it is a great opportunity to invest in the club, which then opened a new chapter in the life of Budafok.
 Bélteky was not new to football, he was the owner of the most popular Australian association football club, Melbourne Victory FC.
 When Bélteky was asked about the purchase in an interview with Nemzeti Sport, he explained: "I wanted to purchase a club and then see it prospering", "I did not want to buy a club from the first league and my friend Jakab suggested Budafok".
 Eventually, Bélteky purchased the 95% of the club, while the remaining 5% shares now belong to the Foundation for Budafoki Football.

 Budafok merged with Újbuda FC, which allowed the club to advance from the Budapest league to the Nemzeti Bajnokság III.
 The club started the competitions in the 2015-16 Nemzeti Bajnokság III season.
 The club finished fourth in that season.
 After the strong start, Budafok stepped up an other level, and won the 2016-17 Nemzeti Bajnokság III season with manager László Prukner, while the club managed to reach the semi-finals of the 2016-17 Magyar Kupa, where they were beaten by Ferencvárosi TC.

 In 2017, the club signed former Inter Milan and A.C.
 Milan striker Attila Filkor.

 On 13 May 2017, Budafok won the 2016–17 Nemzeti Bajnokság III season thereby gaining promotion to the 2017–18 Nemzeti Bajnokság II season.

 On 29 June 2017 it was announced by the club that their former player, Lóránt Oláh, became the sport director.

 In the 8th round of the 2018–19 Magyar Kupa season, Budafok were eliminated by MOL Vidi FC.

 In 2020, the club was promoted to the Nemzeti Bajnokság.
 Due to the COVID-19 pandemic, the 2019-20 Nemzeti Bajnokság II was interrupted and finally terminated in May.
 The club was the second at that time, therefore they were promoted to the 2020-21 Nemzeti Bajnokság I.

+2020s

 Bélteky, the owner of the club and resident of Australia, might miss the first match of the 2020-21 Nemzeti Bajnokság I season due to the COVID-19 pandemic.

+In the 2020–21 Nemzeti Bajnokság I season, Budafok finished 12th; therefore, they were relegated to the second division.